One of the common questions asked soon after getting your new Boom Vader motorcycle built, is why is gas leaking from the carburetor?

 I can’t believe I’m writing this, but the immediate solution to a leaking carburetor is to stop the gas supply to the carburetor.

-I needed to point this out because I’ve seen people post videos of carburetor leaking gasoline all over the ground, and the person just stood there filming.
+I needed to point this out because I’ve seen people post videos of gas leaking from the carburetor with gas pouring all over the ground, and the person just stood there filming.
 What a waste.

 So, now that you stopped the fuel supply to the carburetor, why is the carburetor leaking gas, and how do we quickly fix it?

-Most Common Problem: Gas Is Leaking From The Carburetor Fuel Bowl Seal.
+Most Common Problem: Why Is Gas Leaking From The Carburetor Bottom, It’s The Bowl Seal.

 Between the fuel bowl and the carburetor body is a seal, and this seal relies heavily on being compressed between the two mating surfaces.